Stuycs-K/project03-final-10-leea-tongj/README.md

 After a table is created, a new prompt is available to the user, view list.
 View list displays all the user's tables with their names and dimensions.

-**VIEW LIST MENU:** Users can choose a table (identified by its index in the list) and indicate whether they want to access, resize, delete, or export that table.
+<ins>VIEW LIST MENU:</ins> Users can choose a table (identified by its index in the list) and indicate whether they want to access, resize, delete, or export that table.
 - access: sends user to new window where they can view/edit the table in a spreadsheet-like display
   - users can use the arrow keys to move their cursor to adjacent cells (if possible)
   - users can type into the cell to input information — max 10 characters per cell